• Skip to primary navigation

 Recipe Overview

-Having never made this dessert before taking on this challenge, I was honestly so impressed with the sharpness of the pie filling which creates such a good refreshing taste.
-I can see why people love lemon meringue pie and I hope that you’ll enjoy making my dairy free mini version.
+Having never made this dessert before, taking on the Bake Off challenge, I was honestly so impressed with the sharpness of the pie filling, which creates such a clean, refreshing taste.
+I can see why people love lemon meringue pie, and I hope that you’ll enjoy making my dairy free mini version.

 Craving More Fruity Treats?